15+ Beautiful Landscapes in Spain That Will Amaze You

 The Balearic Islands are home to some of the most breathtaking landscapes outside Spain’s mainland, and one of these is Cabo de Formentor (Cap de Formentor in Catalan).

-Cap de Formentor is where the land and sea meet together.
+Cap de Formentor is where the land and sea meet.
 This peninsula, located on the north side of Majorca, is home to panoramic viewpoints and cliffs, beautiful beaches and a lighthouse.

 Unlike other parts of Majorca, Cap de Formentor is away from the tourist hotspots, which makes it a great hidden gem to discover during your trip to the Balearic Islands.